smart-data-models/dataModel.TourismDestinations/Event/doc/spec_JA.md

       x-ngsi:
         type: Property
     pitch:
       description: "Pitch of the Event.
-Each items have the format based on the [Internationalization (i18N) - W3C recommandation for multilanguage](https://www.w3.org/TR/json-ld/#string-internationalization) integrating all items in a single property (ex number 71).
+Each items have the format based on the [Internationalization (i18N) - W3C recommendation for multilanguage](https://www.w3.org/TR/json-ld/#string-internationalization) integrating all items in a single property (ex number 71).
 Each item is represented by a string with Language Value : Article Value. "
       items:
         properties:
           article: